ahmostafa147/League-of-Legend-Winning-Prediction/README.md

 | 41 | champion_Nautilus |   0.00258285 |
 |  4 | champion_Ashe     |   0.00223513 |
 | 51 | champion_Rell     |   0.0021532  |

+This shows that of the features that we used, `"teamkills"` has the greatest amount of importance when predicting whether a support will win or lose.

 <img src = "assets/confusion_matrix.png">